 While putting on my makeup, I had to stop mid-beautification and come share with you.
 God sent me a glimpse of eternity last Sunday and I didn’t realize it until the mascara was being applied.
 He sent this glimpse through a quiet messenger.

 For years, I have been praying for my friends who are atheists, many are adamant ones.
-Most are full of integrity, sometimes fun, love their spouses and children.
-We engage in respectful discussion because I do like to hear what they have to say.
+Most are full of integrity and sometimes fun.
+They love their spouses and children.
+We engage in respectful discussion because I like to hear what they have to say.
 I never shut them down.
-They all know I'm an unashamed Christian.
+They all know I’m an unashamed Christian.

 I want those kids to have exuberance and sonshine in their souls;

 to have courage and comfort that the creator of the universe cares;